glaucocustodio/angular-initial-value/README.md

 ## Related projects

-After starting this project I found this <a target="_blank" href="https://github.com/johngeorgewright/angular-auto-value">another one</a> which pretends deal with the same issue.
+After starting this project I found this <a target="_blank" href="https://github.com/johngeorgewright/angular-auto-value">another one</a> which intends deal with the same issue.

 ## License